Ale-Cannizzaro/odin-recipes/README.md

-Web page used to write recipes
+Web page used to write recipes.
+Used to get used to git and github.
+Also reinforced my understanding of lists, both ordered and unordered, links and images.